 But for those who persevere past the gauntlet that golf throws your way, I bet you’ll be hooked for life.
 To help you keep going and fight through the steep learning curve, here are some of our best golf tips for beginners.

-How to Learn Golf – 5 Biggest Golf Tips For Consistency
+How to Learn Golf – 5 Biggest Golf Tips For Beginners

 So, how can a beginner get better at golf?